ubc-library-rc/dryad2dataverse/docs/faq.md

 As a direct result of the above, tabular file processing has (hopefully) been eliminated.
 It's still possible to create a tabular file by [reingesting it.](https://guides.dataverse.org/en/latest/api/native-api.html#reingest-a-file "Reingest via API")

-Unless you are are the administrator of a Dataverse installation, you likely don't have control over what is or is not considered a tabular file. **dryad2dataverse** attempts to block all tabular file processing, but the process is imperfect. _Sic vita._
+Unless you are are the administrator of a Dataverse installation, you likely don't have control over what is or is not considered a tabular file. **dryad2dataverse** attempts to block all tabular file processing, but the process is imperfect, notably with Excel files. _Sic vita._

 #### **Why does the code use camel case instead of snake case for variables?**